 • brings the university's recommendations for good supervising practices to a concrete level.

 Doctoral study plan (JOPS)

 The doctoral study plan (in Finnish often referred to as JOPS, short for jatko-opintosuunnitelma) is the doctoral candidate's plan for completing a doctoral degree.
 In addition to studies that are included in the degree, the doctoral candidate should also give some consideration to career planning and reflect on his/her progress on the doctoral path.

 The form is also used in the candidate's annual discussion with the supervisor(s) whereby focus is laid on progress of the dissertation and studies.

 Developing a good supervisory relationship is one of the prerequisites for a successful dissertation.
 The starting point of our recommendations is to support the candidate in taking an active role as an acknowledged member of the academic community.
 The recommendations aim at creating systematic communication and co-operation between the candidate and supervisors on a regular basis.
 The recommendations outline responsibilities and duties at a general level to be defined more accurately by the parties involved.
 Supervising practices vary somewhat between faculties.

 If a research topic or setting requires ethical consideration, the doctoral candidate can ask our research ethics committee for a statement.
 Due attention to ethical questions is in order if your research involves minors, for example.
 The funding source, co-operation partner or publication channel of your research may also require ethical review.

 Publishing a dissertation

-If the doctoral candidate is graduating from the Faculty of Art and Design and the dissertation includes an artistic production, a series of productions, a product development project or their recording, the doctoral candidate must announce the location for viewing at least ten (10) days prior to the public defence.
+If you are graduating from the Faculty of Art and Design and your dissertation includes an artistic production, a series of productions, a product development project or their recording, you must announce the location for viewing at least ten (10) days prior to the public defence.